Karel Pexidr

-Karel Pexidr (born 4 November 1929) is a Czech writer, lawyer, philosopher and composer of classical music.
+Karel Pexidr (4 November 1929 – 29 June 2026) was a Czech writer, lawyer, philosopher and composer of classical music.

 Curriculum

-The history of the Pexidr family goes back to the South Bohemian town of Protivín, yet both the parents and grandparents of Karel Pexidr lived in Plzeň, where he has been living to the present day.
+The history of the Pexidr family goes back to the South Bohemian town of Protivín, yet both the parents and grandparents of Karel Pexidr lived in Plzeň, where he has been living.
 However, he was born in the Prague-Podolí maternity hospital on 4 November 1929.

 After finishing his secondary studies at the classical grammar school in Plzeň in 1948, he went to Prague to study Law at the Legal Faculty of Charles University.
 He was forced to interrupt his studies in 1951 due to political interventions against certain cultured strata of inhabitants and summoned to more than two years of forced labour at a military type of camp.
 He was allowed to finish his studies in 1955, and finally to acquire the academic title of doctor.
 In 1963, he got married.

-Then he worked in the position of a legal specialist in various socialist organizations existing in those times until 1990 when he was entitled to retire.d.
+Then he worked in the position of a legal specialist in various socialist organizations existing in those times until 1990 when he was entitled to retire.

 Between 1993 and 1999 he lectured philosophy at the University of West Bohemia in Plzeň.
-Between 1993 and 201,1 he was head of an agricultural cooperative in Horšice.
+Between 1993 and 2011 he was head of an agricultural cooperative in Horšice.

+Pexidr died on 29 June 2026, at the age of 96.